rubocode/frontier.nvim/doc/design/strategy.md

-When we are finally gathering the highlight groups, we simply swap the empty interface reference with the corresponding custom module reference and infused the highlight group with the custom colors.
+When we are finally gathering the highlight groups, we simply swap the empty interface reference with the corresponding custom module reference and infuse the highlight group with the custom colors.
 This is simply indirection via an interface.
 However, it requires the highlight module to include functions